dataunlocker/save-analytics-from-content-blockers/README.md

 # Save Analytics From Content Blockers

-A repository with demo application for my Medium article "Save Your Analytics from Content Blockers" (will be released soon).
+This is a repository with demo application code for [my Medium article "Save Your Analytics from Content Blockers"](https://medium.com/@zitro/save-your-analytics-from-content-blockers-7ee08c6ec7ee).

-You can use modified analytics script directly from GitHub pages (until it appears in ad-blockers filter):
+You can use modified analytics script directly from GitHub pages (until it appears in ad-blockers filters :smile:):

 ```html
 <script>